Attraction 7 / 21

 Spanish Village

-The Poble Espanyol (Spanish Village) was built for the 1929 International Exhibition in Barcelona on the Montjuïc hill.
+The Poble Espanyol (Spanish Village) was built on the Montjuïc hill for the 1929 International Exhibition in Barcelona.
 Its aim was to show visitors a representative sample of Spanish architecture.

 Creating a Village

-A team of two architects, an engineer and an artist created the Poble Espanyol by building 116 buildings in different architectural styles representing Spain's many regions.
-The village features a large square, the Plaza Mayor, and a couple smaller squares connected by picturesque streets, some with stairs.
-It includes a town hall, a church, a monastery, shops and residential buildings.
+A team of two architects, an engineer and an artist created the village by erecting 116 buildings in different architectural styles representing Spain’s many regions.
+The houses are arranged around a large square – the Plaza Mayor – and a couple smaller squares, all connected by picturesque streets, some with stairs.
+Poble Espanyol has everything you’d expect from a small village, including a town hall, a church, a monastery, shops and residential buildings.

 Replicas